A guide to safely assembling and dismantling scaffolds

 • not raising or lowering materials over members of the public or other site workers

-Also consider that disabled people need proper access along pavements covered by scaffolding.
+It is important to consider that disabled people will need proper access along pavements covered by scaffolding.

-Scaffolds must have safety measures to stop people falling.
-In particular:
+Scaffolds must have safety measures to stop people from falling.

-• when lifting or lowering materials, scaffolders must be clipped on, or working within, a handing platform that is:
+When lifting or lowering materials, scaffolders must be clipped on, or working within, a handing platform that:

 • has toe boards